ahmednofal/DDOS-Tools/README.md

+# Disclaimer
+YOU SHOULD NOT USE THIS SOFTWARE TO HARM OTHERS.
+THE USER IS THE ONLY ONE RESPONSIBLE FOR HOW THIS TOOL IS USED.
+THE DEVELOPER HOLDS NO LEGAL LIABILITY FOR HOW YOU USE THIS SOFTWARE.
+CHECK THE LICENSE.
 # DDOS-Tools
 Grouping of most of the ddos tools that act on a single machine and do not interact with botnets, just initialize a certain type of request to a certain host